aqtlol/cse15l-lab-reports/index.md

 and make it look good
 ```
 WOw so many cool things to do with markdown, you can create some really cool stuff like this

+dang this live markdown is so cool and im using vscode to do it instead of the github browser

+**CODING IS PRETTY CRAZY**

+# Wowza